codefresh-io/docs.codefresh.io/_docs/incubation/osx-ios-builds.md

 max-width="60%"
 %}

-The macOS runtime environment has all the necessary tools (e.g. Xcode) already installed for your iOS and/or macOS builds.
+The macOS runtime environment has Xcode already installed for your iOS and/or macOS builds.

 ## Building macOS/iOS applications with Codefresh